urban-tep/DDF-SDD/source/overview/scope.rst

 * Policy: Processor terms of use, ICT Provider terms of use
 * Process: processor code wrapping, processor integration testing and validation, processor deployment as a service to user Portal
-* Resource: Developer Cloud Sandbox, Portal
+* Resource: Processing center, Portal

 Data processing over managed ICT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^